mmahabadi/tvmaze/README.md

 - **Search functionality**: Users can search for TV shows by name.
 - **Dynamic loading**: As users scroll down, shows are dynamically loaded based on genres.
 - **Responsive design**: The application is mobile-friendly and responsive.
+- **Theme customization**: It is possible to change the primary color theme by modifying CSS variables.

 ## Architecture and Design Decisions